rjnigam/aryavarta/docs/project-ops/progress-history.md

 - Fixed password recovery flow by properly exchanging Supabase recovery tokens for sessions on callback.
 - Updated `AuthContext` to centralize session fetching and improve loading states in the UI (`UserMenu`).

-## 2025-10-25: Operational Resilience Pass & Login Flow Fix
+## 2025-10-25: Operational Resilience Pass & Critical Bug Fixes

 - Reworked username allocation to use deterministic slugs with random suffixes when pool lookups fail, preventing signup outages when service credentials are unavailable.
 - Shifted subscriber profile materialization to first login, with admin-client fallback to respect Row Level Security.